AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 ### Task 2 - Schedule a meeting in Outlook

-You now want to schedule a meeting to brainstorm some feedback with your team.
-You can use Copilot in Outlook to find the best time based on your team's availability, and draft the body of the meeting invite to include the key points you prompted Copilot to answer from your meeting chat.
+In this task, you will use Copilot in Outlook to find an optimal meeting time and draft a professional invite, ensuring your team can efficiently collaborate on the Contoso Connect launch.

 1. Open **Microsoft Outlook** from your browser [outlook.office.com](https://outlook.office.com).